earajr/GFS_plotting/README.md

 This should create a new directory named `GFS_plotting`.
 If for any reason this does not work then you click the "clone or download" button above and select to download a zipped version.
 Once downloaded you can unzip the repository and rename the directory from `GFS_plotting-master` to `GFS_plotting`.
 This is the exact same repository that you get by using the command above.

 Once you have created this directory you should set an environment variable in your .bashrc file that describes the location of this directory.
 This will be important when running scripts later on.
+Open your .bashrc file and specify the location of your new directory as the environment variable `SWIFT_GFS`.

 `export SWIFT_GFS=full/path/to/GFS_plotting`

+Once you have modified your .bashrc source it to update your current console.

+`source ~/.bashrc`

 ## Dependencies